DATA-BACKED GUIDE · UPDATED JULY 2026

 Will I definitely get my own pet's ashes back with an individual cremation?

 With a genuine individual cremation, yes.
 If getting your own pet's ashes matters to you, ask the crematorium to confirm the process in writing and whether you can attend.
-Terms like 'individual' and 'partitioned' can mean different things at different providers.
+Terms like 'individual' and 'partitioned' can mean different things at different providers, so ask directly rather than assuming.

 Why can booking through the vet cost more?

-Some practices add a handling or arrangement fee on top of the crematorium's charge.
-The CMA found this can amount to around £100 over the odds on individual cremations.
+Some practices add a handling or arrangement fee on top of the crematorium's own charge.
+The CMA found this can amount to around £100 over the odds on individual cremations, and that corporate-owned practices tend to price higher than independents.
 You are usually free to contact a crematorium yourself, which can lower the bill.